-Historical sources give us some details concerning the early church’s common misrepresentations and the persecution they faced from the Roman Empire and the prevailing culture.
+Historical sources give us details concerning the early Church’s common misrepresentations, the persecution they faced from the Roman Empire, and the prevailing culture.

 (An excerpt concerning the secular sources of history at the time of Christ is available here.)

-The early 1st-century church celebrated a communal meal that they called Agape (love-feast).
+The early 1st-century Church celebrated a communal meal called Agape (love-feast).
 The non-christian culture assumed this referred to incest or some other sexual immorality.

-The Roman Empire viewed the Christian’s refusal to offer sacrifices to the Roman gods and worship the emperor as treason.
-Many were persecuted and died for their faith.
+The Roman Empire viewed the Christian’s refusal to sacrifice the Roman gods and worship the emperor as treason.
+As a result, many were persecuted and died for their faith.

 The Apostle Paul and others openly involved themselves in a dialogue in the synagogues and public forums with opposing views.
 And there is no disputing the effectiveness of their arguments.

 But these leaders were not surprised or personally offended when rejected.
-They knew that the preaching of the cross was foolishness to many of the people they addressed.
+On the contrary, they knew that the preaching of the cross was foolishness to many of the people they addressed.